keepthrifty/keepthrifty.github.io/_posts/2016/2016-05-24-encouragement-over-hate.md

 ## You're not alone #

-My experience since [launching this blog][one-word-resolution-post] has been overwhelmingly positive from the online community.
+My experience since launching this blog has been overwhelmingly positive from the online community.

 Readers and fellow bloggers have put resoundingly positive comments on the posts here either expressing words of support or asking respectful, intelligent questions in response.